Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Introduction

 \subsection{Outline}

 In~\Cref{sect:backgr} we provide the background on using substitutions to first obtain \FR and then symmetry and block diagonal \SRp.
 In~\Cref{sect:FRforsymm} we show how to apply \FR to the symmetry reduced \SDPp, and we also provide conditions such that the obtained \SDP is strictly feasible.
 In fact, we show that the nonnegativity constraints are essentially unchanged and that we have strict feasibility for the reduced \DNN relaxation.
-The results on singularity degree also appear here, see~\Cref{sect:newDNN}.
-In~\Cref{sec_admm} we show that this reduced \DNN relaxation can be solved efficiently using a \ADMM approach.
-In~\Cref{sec_numers} we apply our result to two classes of problems: the quadratic assignment and graph partition problems.
+The results that singularity degree does not change after \SR are included as well, see~\Cref{sect:newDNN}.
+In~\Cref{sec_admm} we show that the reduced \DNN relaxation can be solved efficiently using an \ADMM approach.
+In~\Cref{sec_numers} we apply our result to two classes of problems: the quadratic assignment and graph partitioning problems.
 Concluding comments are in~\Cref{sect:concl}.